vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

 Before you deploy RPM-based Studio, you must confirm that:

-- The Nebula Graph services are deployed and started.
-For more information, see [Nebula Graph Database Manual](../../2.quick-start/1.quick-start-workflow.md).
+- The NebulaGraph services are deployed and started.
+For more information, see [NebulaGraph Database Manual](../../2.quick-start/1.quick-start-workflow.md).

 - The Linux distribution is CentOS, install `lsof`.